ticofab/The-Things-Network-Android-SDK/README.md

 Deprecation
 -----------

 The SDK also offers capabilities to use the API v0, which had REST endpoint next to the MQTT one.
-For instructions, refer to older version of this Readme.
 Those API are considered deprecated and will eventually be discontinued.

 Dependencies
 ------------